openscad/openscad/README.md

 http://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Building_on_Windows

 To cross-build, first make sure that you have development tools installed to get GCC.
-Then after you've cloned this git repository, run the script that sets up the environment variables.
+Then after you've cloned this git repository, start a new clean shell and run the script that sets up the environment variables.

     source ./scripts/setenv-mingw-xbuild.sh